Nolan Gorman Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in the league.

-- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.70).
+- The Mets have the 26th-ranked team ERA among all MLB pitching staffs (4.64).

-- Mets pitchers combine to surrender the fourth-most home runs in baseball (93 total, 1.4 per game).
+- The Mets allow the fifth-most home runs in baseball (94 total, 1.4 per game).

-- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he tossed 3 2/3 innings, allowing seven earned runs while giving up eight hits.
+- In his last appearance on Saturday against the Pittsburgh Pirates, the right-hander tossed seven innings, allowing no earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.